PJBeans/Tweet2Parley/README.md

 The bot waits 15 seconds between sending a new parley, and 30 minutes between "scraping sessions," to avoid potentially overloading Parler's servers.
 These time limits can be increased should the Parler staff complain.

+## Can I Contribute?
+Please!
+Feel free to modify this bot if you have some neat ideas.
+Another great way to contribute is to add Twitter accounts you'd like this bot to scrape, by either creating a pull request or sending a message to @Tweet2Parley on Parler.
-## Criteria for adding Twitter accounts:
+### Criteria for adding Twitter accounts:
 - They should have some sort of national or global significance (such as POTUS, companies, or large organizations)
 - They should NOT have a Parler account (as this would create redundancy).
 If a user in the forward list creates a Parler account, they should be removed.
 - The account should not promote nudity, violate Parler ToS (or for that matter, Twitter ToS as well), be designed to scam or spam, nor promote/contain illegal content (such as CP, selling illegal drugs, etc)